searchspring/snap/README.md

 # Contributing

 We invite your participation through issues and pull requests!
-Please reference Searchspring's [Community CONTRIBUTING.md](https://github.com/searchspring/community/blob/main/CONTRIBUTING.md)
+Please reference Searchspring's [Community Contribution Guidelines](https://github.com/searchspring/community/blob/main/CONTRIBUTING.md).

 # Packages
 Snap packages that are published to NPM's registry are found under the `/packages` directory.

-Documentation for each package can be found in its respective README file
+Documentation for each package can be found in its respective README file.

 <details>
     <summary>Package dependencies hierarchy</summary>